adline-st/555-rtc-ios-sdk/README.md

 ### onNotification

 In case you want to use XMPP notification (Instead of APNS), using this optional delegate call.
-Client need to be connected to 555 backend in order to avail this notification callback.
+The client needs to be connected to 555 backend to avail of this notification callback.

 ```swift
     @objc func onNotification(notification notificationData: [AnyHashable : Any]) {